goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 Click Finish.
 Edit the Provider, below Protocol settings:

 -   ACS URL: Copy this URL
--   Audicence: If empty, paste the ACS URL
+-   Audience: If empty, paste the ACS URL

 Click Update.
 Click on the name of the new provider in the list to see the overview.
 Use the link _Create Application_ on this page to create the application for the provider.